ruby/prism/docs/heredocs.md

 We also set the special `parser.next_start` field which is a pointer to the place in the source where we should start lexing the next token.
 This is set to the pointer of the character immediately following the next newline.

 Note that if the `parser.heredoc_end` field is already set, then it means we have already encountered a heredoc on this line.
 In that case the `parser.next_start` field will be set to the `parser.heredoc_end` field.
-This is because we want to skip past the heredoc previous heredocs on this line and instead lex the body of this heredoc.
+This is because we want to skip past the previous heredocs on this line and instead lex the body of this heredoc.

 ## 2. Lexing the body